DoganM95/Linux-Device-Automount/README.md

 sdb           8:64   0 931.5G  0 disk
 └─sdb1        8:65   0    16M  0 part
 ```
-The container would recognize the new `sdX` device (here `sdb`) and mount its partition(s) under `/mnt/external/devices/sdb1` and so on, if more than onepartition exists, resulting in
+The container would recognize the new `sdX` device (here `sdb`) and mount its partition(s) under `/mnt/external/devices/sdb1` and so on, if more than one partition exists, resulting in
 ```
 NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS sde           8:64   0 931.5G  0 disk